0fflineDocs/KQL-Library/README.md

 # KQL Library

 A sleek, modern web application for organizing and searching your KQL (Kusto Query Language) queries.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features

-- 🗂️ Organize queries by category and subcategory
+🗂️ Organize queries by category and subcategory
-- 🔍 Search functionality across titles, descriptions, and tags
-- 📋 One-click copy button for quick query access
+🔍 Search functionality across titles, descriptions, and tags 📋 One-click copy button for quick query access
-- 🎨 Custom Dracula-inspired color theme
-- 📱 Responsive design for all devices
+📱 Responsive design for all devices

 ## Color Scheme 🎨